PennLINC/PennLINC.github.io/docs/Tutorials/itc_eprime_tutorial.md

     14            246744           270774  right

 Here we use the `duplicated` function to tell us if a value in a vector is a duplicate of itself.
-If there’s a duplicate, take the value from the opposite column:
+If there's a duplicate, take the value from the opposite column:

 ``` r
 trial_df_proc <- trial_df_proc %>%